 When I first tried this someone told me that you “literally can’t get this off at the end of the night” – they didn’t lie.
 The color is beautiful, but the formula is killer.
 You’ll need a cleansing balm, micellar water, or an act of God to get this off.

-If you’re more of a traditional lipstick kinda gal, you know that one of the all time best seller from Mac Cosmetics is Ruby Woo.
+If you’re more of a traditional lipstick kinda gal, you know that one of the all-time bestseller from Mac Cosmetics is Russian Red.
 It’s a universal shade that I would say actually works with all undertones.
-I generally stay away from red-blue shades and this color is as pure as they come.
+Ruby Woo is another popular MAC red lipstick that happens to be a little lighter shade and more of a red-blue, those look great on pale skin.
+I generally stay away from red-blue shades and this color is as pure deep red as they come.

 If you like creamy lipsticks, I highly recommend this one.
 It’s hydrating and keeps your lips supple even while the lipstick is on.
 However, you’ll probably want to keep it in your purse with you since you may need a retouch after a meal or a few hours, whichever comes first.